orgmycology/pullquotes/README.md

 # Pull Quotes

+TL;DR: We write big reports quoting lots of people.
+We like to allow people to review their quotes in context of a report.
+This utiltiy enables THAT.

 A command-line tool for extracting redacting quotes from markdown documents.
 We use this when we have developed a report, but want interviewees to have an opoprtunity to see how their quotes fit with the flow of the report.
 Each quotee gets a file with only their quotes and no quotes from other participants.

 Full disclosure: This tool was created using Antrhopic's Claude Coding assistant to test how basic general use small-tools can be used for qualitative research tasks.